KULL-Centre/DEERpredict/docs/_docs/libraries.md

 # Libraries

-The libraries included are loaded from the yaml file `data/libraries.yml`
+New libraries should be included in the yaml file `data/libraries.yml`.

 |           name            | topology                    |